ctjacobs/pyqso/docs/source/log_management.rst

 the ADIF standard are used.
 However, please note that only the following subset of all the ADIF fields is considered: CALL, QSO\_DATE, TIME\_ON, FREQ, BAND, MODE, TX\_PWR, RST\_SENT, RST\_RCVD, QSL\_SENT, QSL\_RCVD, NOTES, NAME, ADDRESS, STATE, COUNTRY, DXCC, CQZ, ITUZ, IOTA.
-Visit http://adif.org/ for more information about these fields.
+Visit the `ADIF website <http://adif.org/>`_ for more information about these fields.

 Renaming a log
 --------------

 To rename the currently selected log, click ``Rename Selected Log`` in the ``Logbook`` menu.
-Remember that the log’s new name cannot be the same as another log in the logbook.
+Remember that the log's new name cannot be the same as another log in the logbook.

 Deleting a log